CarolineBastiaens/pharma-declining-student-numbers/README.md

 ### Limitations and challenges
-- The source data covers all enrolled students and distinguishes generation students (students entering higher education for the first time).
-However, this is not equivalent to all students entering the specific program for the first time.
+- Source data distinguishes generation students (students entering higher education for the first time) but not program-specific first-timers.
-- The datasets do not indicate when individual students graduate or leave the program.
-While the typical duration is three years, many students take longer to complete their studies.
+- Graduation timing per student is unknown; many take longer than the typical three years.
-- There is no information on the timing of any major curriculum overhauls that the institutions may have implemented.
+- No data on timing of curriculum changes at institutions.

-### Files in this repository
+### Repository contents
+- 01-data/raw-sample/ — Samples of raw data
-- Samples of the raw and cleaned data
+- 01-data/clean-sample/ — Samples of cleaned data
-- SQL code
+- 02-sql/ — SQL scripts
-- Power BI dashboard teaser
+- 03-powerbi/dashboard-teaser.pdf - Screenshot of the interactive dashboard
-- Data log
+- 04-docs/data-log.xlsx - Data processing notes
-- PowerPoint presentation
+- 04-docs/presentation.pdf - PowerPoint with main insights

 ### Contact